Published: Β· Modified: by Steven Pennington Β· This post may contain affiliate links

 -wiki

-βΒ CampariΒ is a type ofΒ tomato, noted for its juiciness, high sugar level, low acidity, and lack of mealiness.
-Campari's are deep red and larger than aΒ cherry tomato, but smaller and rounder than aΒ plum tomato.
-They are often sold as βtomato-on-the-vineβ (TOV) in supermarkets, a category of tomato that has become increasingly popular over the years.
-Campari tomatoes can be produced from different varieties, such as Mountain Magic.Β As a hybrid, the seeds cost around $150,000 per pound.Β The company Mastronardi Produce registered the term βCampariβ as a United States trademark for its tomatoes in 2003; however, the trademark was challenged in 2006 based on claims that βCampariβ is actually the general name for the tomato variety bred in the 1990s by the Dutch companyΒ Enza Zaden.
+– Campari is a type of tomato, noted for its juiciness, high sugar level, low acidity, and lack of mealiness.
+Campari's are deep red and larger than a cherry tomato, but smaller and rounder than a plum tomato.
+They are often sold as “tomato-on-the-vine” (TOV) in supermarkets, a category of tomato that has become increasingly popular over the years.
+Campari tomatoes can be produced from different varieties, such as Mountain Magic.

 The Cherokee purple tomato is most commonly available in the summer and fall.
 This tomato is best enjoyed fresh and is often used in BLT sandwiches and salads.
 It can also be used when making pizza and pasta.